oberon-lang/oberon-lang.github.io/_posts/2021-07-16-comparing-oberon+-with-oberon-2-and-07.md

 - Procedure local records with type-bound procedures
 - Delegate procedure types (procedure types for bound procedures)
 - Constant VAR parameters using the IN keyword
+- ANYREC, implicit base type of each record
 - Generic modules, see [this post]({% post_url 2021-07-17-considering-generics %})
 - FFI language for cross-platform C shared library integration, see [this post]({% post_url 2021-08-03-towards-a-foreign-function-interface %})
 - Variable length arrays (VLA)

-Pending features of Oberon+:

-- Common base type of all records, ANYREC (like Component Pascal)

 Features in evaluation: